MC Oran–USM Alger rivalry: Second professional era (since 2010)

 It was decided by the Ligue de Football Professionnel and the Algerian Football Federation to professionalize the Algerian football championship, starting from the 2010–11 season Thus all the Algerian football clubs which until then enjoyed the status of semi-professional club, will acquire the professional appointment this season. the president of the Algerian Football Federation, Mohamed Raouraoua, has been speaking since his inauguration as the federation's president in Professionalism, USM Alger become the first professional club in Algeria businessman Ali Haddad became the majority share owner after investing 700 million Algeria dinars to buy an 83% ownership in the club.
 On October 27, 2010, Haddad replaced Saïd Allik as president of the club.
 Allik had been the club's president for the past 18 years.
 On 27 September 2012, the National Society of Marketing and Distribution of Petroleum Products Naftal decided to a probable return to sponsoring the MC Oran after an absence of 24 years.
-As past, Naftal will sponsoring the all sport's sections of Mouloudia Club Oranais.
+As past, Naftal will sponsoring the all sport's sections of Mouloudia Club of Oran.

 On 6 January 2019, the Hyproc Shipping Company, a firm of the petroleum company Sonatrach signed a protocol and became MC Oran's sponsor.
 This initiative became after a long time of waiting the petroleum firm Naftal it's nine years ago.
 However same as Naftal, no final contract was concluded and Hyproc same as Naftal became a minor sponsors only.
 On June 2, 2019, it is official, the Haddad family is selling its 92% shareholding in SSPA USMA.
 It was the club's communication officer, Amine Tirmane, who announced it on the Echourouk TV. the reasons that made them make this decision is the imprisonment of club owner Ali Haddad and also freeze all financial accounts of the club.
 After it was expected that the USM Alger general assembly of shareholders will be on March 12, 2020, it was submitted to March 2, especially after the imprisonment of the former club president, Rabouh Haddad.
 The meeting witnessed the attendance of ETRHB Haddad representative and the absence of the amateur club president Saïd Allik, and after two and a half hours, it was announced that Groupe SERPORT had bought the shares of ETRHB Haddad which amounted to 94.34%.